jfairbank/redux-saga-test-plan/README.md

   .isDone();

 // SagaTestError:
-// put effects do not match
+// Assertion 5 failed: put effects do not match
 //
 // Expected
 // --------